Christmas Truffles Covered in Dark Chocolate

 • Seasonality: Christmas

-Ingredients for making Christmas Truffles Covered in Dark Chocolate
+Ingredients to make Christmas Truffles Covered in Dark Chocolate

 • 4 tsp water